Our Scientific Advisory Board assess the scientific value and suitability for funding of all grant applications and advise on our research strategy.

 Consultant Oncoplastic Breast Surgeon

-Dr Michelle Harvie is an award-winning research dietitian funded by Genesis Breast Cancer Prevention.
+Dr Michelle Harvie is an award-winning research dietitian funded by Prevent Breast Cancer.
 For the last 22 years she has specialised in optimum diet and exercise strategies for weight loss and preventing breast cancer and its recurrence.
 Her findings have been published in many major scientific journals.
 Dr Harvie is the author of the best-selling book The 2-Day Diet.
 Click here for more information about her research.

 She was awarded the British Dietetic Association Rose Simmond’s Award for best published dietetic research in 2005, Manchester City Council’s 2007 International Women’s Day Award for Women in Science, and the National Association for the Study of Obesity Best Practice Award for best published obesity research in 2010.Close

 Senior Clinical Lecturer

 Sacha Howell carries out trials of new breast cancer drugs.
 He is particularly interested in approaches to overcome resistance to hormone therapy.